dev-whoan/MKWeb/docs/index.md

 $ systemctl restart tomcat@
 ```

-- If tomcat doesn't respond to log or any ftp requests, you need to check Servlet Container's permission.
+- If Tomcat doesn't respond to log or any I/O request, you need to check Servlet Container's permission level.

 ```bash
 # For tomcat